rmorla/filter_tstat_by_asn/README.md

 # filter_tstat_by_asn
-Filter tstat tcp_complete.log entries by a given autonomous system number on a spark cluster.
+Given an autonomous system number, uses spark to filter the TCP flows of a tstat tcp_complete.log HDFS file by the AS number of the flow's server IP address.

 ## Setup

-Setup pyasn on your driver and workers.
+Install pyasn on your spark driver and workers.

 https://pypi.org/project/pyasn/